Metilo’s focus is customer retention. We help you build long-lasting and profitable relationships with your customers and grow sustainably from there.

 Read more: Best practices for DTC beauty brands

 DTC brands, however, are different, differentiated actually to cater to specific needs and customer groups.
 They cannot and don’t want to compete on price.
-That’s why they manage to rack up the amazing 25.9% average retention rate and 63% in revenue from returning customers.
+That’s why they manage to rack up the amazing 25.9% average retention rate and 63% in revenue from loyal customers.

 The successful DTC cosmetics brands start out as solution for very specific problems – skin conditions like vitiligo or allergies, ultra sensitive skin, skincare for rough climate, or for ethical reasons – like vegan perfumes, for example.
 The brand with the astonishing 42% retention rate makes cosmetics with a special ingredient that fight problem skin and inflammations.